leondreamed/ts-mono/readme.md

 # TS Monorepo

-TS Monorepo provides the utilities to create the ultimate solution to a TypeScript monorepo.
+TS Monorepo provides the utilities to create a fully type-safe solution for a TypeScript monorepo.

 ## Architecture